Distributional Vision-Language Alignment by Cauchy-Schwarz Divergence: More experimental results

 \section{More experimental results}

-\paragraph{Image-text classification.} We compare with CLIP-Adapter~\cite{gao2024clip} on the image classification task following their few-shot classification setting.
+\paragraph{Image-text classification.} We compare with CLIP-Adapter~\citep{gao2024clip} on the image classification task following their few-shot classification setting.
 We fine-tune the adapter based on ViT-B/16 with 16-shots subset for each of the 11 datasets.
 The results are provided in the following table.
-With better alignment, our method consistently performs better.
+With better alignment, our method consistently performs better. \paragraph{Image captioning.} We extend our method to the image captioning task.
+We adopt the Blip2~\citep{li2023blip} stage one training strategy to highlight the importance of representation alignment for the image captioning task.
+We train a Q-former with the image text contrastive loss (InfoNCE) and the language model loss on the MSCOCO captioning dataset.
+The results in Table~\ref{table:image-caption} show that our method can improve the image captioning ability.
+Also, the qualitative results of image captioning are shown in Fig.~ref{fig:vis-captioning}.
+The generated captions are semantically aligned with the images, demonstrating the general applicability of our method.